ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: codeblock}
 {: javascript}
-{: caption="Example 42.
+{: caption="Example 41.
 Node express controller details" caption-side="bottom"}

-We define `upload` as used in the imageUploadRouter by creating a new
-`multer` instance with `storage` as its only property.
-This property tells
-`multer` where to send the file from our multipart/form-data.
-Since the {{site.data.keyword.cloud_notm}}
-Platform uses an implementation of the S3 API, we set storage to be an
-`s3-multer` object.
-This `s3-multer` object contains an `s3` property that we
-have assigned to our `s3` object earlier, and a bucket property that
-we have assigned the `myBucket` variable, which is assigned a
-value of “web-images”.
-The `s3-multer` object now has all the data
-necessary to connect and upload files to our {{site.data.keyword.cos_short}} bucket when it
-receives data from the upload form.
-The name or key of the uploaded
-object will be the original file name taken from the file object when it
-is stored in our {{site.data.keyword.cos_short}} “web-images” bucket
-(TIP: use a timestamp as the filename for maintinaing filename uniqueness).

 For local testing, a
 helpful task is to print the file object to the console, `console.log(file)`.
 We perform a local test of the Upload form and show the output from the
-console log of the file in the Example 43.
+console log of the file in the Example 42.

 ```
 { fieldname: 'img-file',